yugabyte/yugabyte-db/docs/content/preview/migrate/performance.md

    {{< note title="Note" >}}

-   If timeouts are witnessed, then import should be restarted with less parallelism.
+   If there are timeouts during import, restart the import with fewer parallel jobs.

    {{< /note >}}